Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 a plastic **Retaining Ring**.
 Without this Retaining Ring, the Filter Media may lift and curl away from the walls of the Filter Tray, creating air gaps, which may allow contaminated air to bypass the Filter Media.

+The **Filter Cover** is functionally a "nut" that screws onto the lip of the Filter Tray where it protrudes beyond the front of the Flexspirator.
+It does not help to filter air, but simply holds the Filter Tray snugly against the walls of the Filter Slot.
+We call a Filter Cover screwed onto a Filter Tray a **Filter Cartridge.**

 The **Locking Dimple** is a small divot in the front of the Mask Body.
 There is a small protrusion (not labeled) on the Filter Cover that seats into the